brianpzaide/devops-exercises/README.md

 Configure your fresh EC2 Instance with a complete installation of Minikube using Ansible.
 - [x] Require no user input beyond launching the Ansible Playbook
 - [x] Ansible Playbook should include all the steps necessary to install Minikube.

-#### note
-I opted for K3s instead of Minikube for this exercise due to its lightweight and resource-efficient nature, among its numerous other advantages.

 ### Exercise: Bears in the Forest (Golang)